RandomHarun/randomwordgencmd/readme.md

 -  [-v] Enable verbose display. (more information about chosen settings and odds of the calculated sequence being guessed.)

 # ToDo
+-  Test the actual randomness of the output by outputting a lot of words and counting the duplicates.
 -  Make it run faster.
 I realise it's terribly slow.
--  Make the code more robust
+-  Make the code more robust.
+I.E. have the flag "parsing" be mindful of misspellings, falsely left out info etc
 -  Port it to other operating systems
 -  ???